Head instructor: Yano Nobuhiro

 Born: Osaka, Japan

-Other people who have helped in the past include: Jon Fitzgerald and Andy Fisher.
+Other friends who have helped instruct in the past include: Jon Fitzgerald and Andy Fisher.